-17 Things Your ADHD Child Would Tell You if He Could:
+17 Things Your ADHD Child Would Tell You if He Could (based on my and my husband’s lives living with ADHD and raising ADHD children):

 1) I’m trying way harder than you’ll ever know even though it doesn’t seem like it to you.
 I really, truly am.